Super supporter stories

 Ricky truly is an inspiration and his phenomenal support in memory of Gemma is just amazing.

-Pippa Tinsley, after already raising over £1,000, is organising a sponsored cycle for Thorpe Hall in remembrance of her dad.
-She has battled and beaten cancer herself and will be travelling from Sleaford to Lincoln to help support Thorpe Hall's expert palliative care.
+Pippa Tinsley, after already raising over £1,000, is organising a sponsored cycle in remembrance of her dad.
+She has faced cancer herself and will be travelling from Sleaford to Lincoln to help support Sue Ryder after her dad was cared for by Sue Ryder's Thorpe Hall Hospice team.

 Pippa said: “I wanted and needed to do something to help.
 The care given to my dad was out of this world, so I am raising money for a charity which really needs our donations.”